microsoft/MC4H-Acceleration/PatientOutreach_UserStoryTraining/4_Customer_Insights_Config/Lab_CI5/README.md

 ![Set up Dynamics 365 Marketing (Outbound) connection](./Images/ConnectionsConfigureD365Marketing.png)

-4. Using the connection just configured, configure the export to match on **contactid** within Dynamics and select both segments to be exported with each refresh, and select **Save**.
+4. Using the new connection, configure the export to match on **contactid** within Dynamics and select both segments to be exported with each refresh, and select **Save**.

 ![Set up Dynamics 365 Marketing (Outbound) export](./Images/ConnectionsConfigureExport.png)